 Customs duties and taxes are required for goods clearance.
 The cost, insurance and freight (CIF) value of imported goods is used as a basis for the calculation of the import customs duties and taxes.
-Taxes include the verification fee (5 percent of CIF), value-added tax (10 percent of transaction value), Contribution to Territorial Collectivities Funds (2 percent of CIF, applicable for some food products), and Special Duty (1 percent of CIF).
+However, the Brussels Definition of Value on the shipment arrival date may be considered independently of the final invoice submitted to SGS prior to export.
+Taxes include the verification fee (6 percent of CIF), value-added tax (10 percent of transaction value), Contribution to Territorial Collectivities Funds (2 percent of CIF, applicable for some food products), and Special Duty (1 percent of CIF).
 The payment of customs duties and taxes is collected by Credit National Bank (BNC in French), which is commissioned by Haiti Central Bank (BRH in French).

-Custom Clearance
+Customs Clearance